ihh/schooz/README.txt

 Minimal scheme-based CYOA framework.

 Simple text substitution swaps (...) with [...]
-Wraps all text with quotes
+Wraps all text with quotes.

-Main functions:
+API functions:

 [now X STATE]  ... places object X in state STATE [state X]  ... returns the current state (typically a string) of object named X, where X is an atom